 Some people apply it directly to plant leaves for foliar feeding.
 It works primarily because it adds nitrogen in a form that is easy for leafy plants to digest.

-From my research, I’ve learned that fish emulsion and fish fertilizer are not the same exact thing.
-Neptune’s Harvest also has seaweed only fertilizer and a hydrolyzed liquid fish fertilizer.
-If you want to get into the technical differences between emulsion and fish fertilizer, see this webpage from The Organic Gardener on fish emulsion.
+From my research, I’ve learned that there are several kinds of liquid fish fertilizer.
+These include hydrolyzed fish emulsion and fish fertilizer, which are not the same thing.
+If you want to get into the technical differences between the two, see this page from The Organic Gardener on fish emulsion.

 I found NH’s fish and seaweed mix to be very economical.
-I paid $10 for an 18 ounce bottle that has lasted me about two years.
-Today, a 1 quart bottle costs $25.55 on their website, so in the last two years the price has gone up about $.24 an ounce.
-I’m sure you can find it for less at a local garden center or on the web.
+I paid very little for an 18 ounce bottle that has lasted me about two years.
+It can be hit or miss finding it at local garden centers and a pretty unlikely find at big box stores.